youknowriad/rungen/README.md

 Co handles automatically promises, iterators, arrays etc..., the idea of genericity here is the ability to perform a custom process on any value depending on your needs.
 We call these custom processes : controls.

-So by default, the runtime has basically the same behaviour as co but you can extend add more yieldable values by creating custom controls.
+So by default, the runtime has basically the same behaviour as co but you can add more yieldable values by creating custom controls.

 How to create a control ?
 -------------------------

-a control is an object with two methods : match and resolve :
+A control is an object with two methods : match and resolve :
  * The *match* function   : returns true if the current control can resolve this yieldable value passed as argument.
  * The *resolve* function : has this signature `(value, next, runtime, raise, yieldNext) => void` is responsible of handling this yieldable value using one of the different callbacks passed as arguments :
    * the `next` callback : we call this with a resolved value, when we handled the current value and we have no idea about the result